 The Newly Engaged Couple Has Two Sets Of Parents Each, Should I Purchase Gifts For Everyone?

-Can I Send A Wedding Gift To The Pets Of The Newly Engaged Couple?
+Ultimate Wedding Gift Idea Guide For Pets Of The Newly Engaged Couple?

 My answer will always be yes to this, but make sure that you contact either the wedding planner or the couple themselves for more information.
 Certain dietary restrictions or allergies you may not be aware of may hinder your gift from being received appropriately.